This year’s plans were very ambitious. They were dominated by a planned trip to Tunisia.

 Certificates 1 and 3 need to be re-issued but we have miraculously run out of time.
 Mr. Bibis has assured me that Thetis is legitimate and will have no legal obstacles leaving Greece.
 When I return from the trip to Tunisia, I will just have to send him these certificates and he will have them replaced in no time.
 Ha!

 Accordingly, my plan is to prepare the boat, launch her, provision her, and start the trip to Malta and Tunisia around May 7 with estimated arrival on Malta by May 14 where I will meet my wife, Alice.
 Before that I will be met by my friend Manos Castrinakis who will sail with me as far as Malta from where he will fly to Brussels on May 18.
 Alice and I will sail to the Italian island of Lampedusa and then to Tunisia.
 On June 5 we will be joined in Tunis by my nephew Nick Iliades and Alice will fly out of Tunis for Athens and Samos.
-Nick and I will the sail Thetis back to Samos, Greece.
-Somewhere along the way we will be joined my cousin and Nick’s father Chris Iliades.
+Nick and I will then sail Thetis back to Samos, Greece.
+Somewhere along the way we will be joined by my cousin and Nick’s father Chris Iliades.
 We will see.

 I am carrying with me several duffel bags with spare parts, a new autopilot, clothes etc. I am also carrying 3 new jerry cans to allow Thetis to carry extra fuel.